danielsreichenbach/symfony2-template/README.md

 # Symfony Application Template

-The "Symfony Application Template" is a real world reference implementation to show how to solve common problems when developing Symfony applications following the [best bractices][003].
+The "Symfony Application Template" is a real world reference implementation to show how to solve common problems when developing Symfony2 applications following the [best bractices][003].

 Holy cow, what is this?
 Well, simply said: the default Symfony2 project